TheNerdMan/DisplayPad-Scripts/README.md

 - Create `.ps1` script
 - (Optional) Add `.png` you'd like the exe to have

+> [!NOTE]
+> Most of the time if you are looking for documentation you should be looking at [P2EXE's](https://github.com/MScholtes/PS2EXE) documentation.
+This script is litterally just for invoking that on all ps1 scripts in the directory.

 # Using
 - Once build has been run open BaseCamp
 - Assign bind exe to button as shown